abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 **Remote repositories**: located on the web or a company's internal server (e.g. JFrog Artifactory).
 Configure them in `settings.xml` file.

-**Central repository**: located on the web provided by Apache Community (https://mvnrepository.com/)
+**Central repository**: located on the public web provided by Apache Community (https://mvnrepository.com/)

 ## Starter Dependencies
 **Facet-based dependencies**: Starter dependencies are named to specify the facet or kind of functionality they provide.
 Ex - `starter-web`, `starter-activemq`, `starter-batch`, `starter-cache`, etc...